mrcavalcanti/mosaicoo/docs/sources/panels/configure-thresholds/_index.md

 ## Add or delete a threshold

 You can add as many thresholds to a panel as you want.
-Grafana automatically sorts thresholds values from highest to lowest.
+Mosaicoo automatically sorts thresholds values from highest to lowest.

 Delete a threshold when it is no longer relevant to your business operations.
 When you delete a threshold, the system removes the threshold from all visualizations that include the threshold.